In the last two decades, the UK retail industry has been transformed. Generating sales of over £400 billion per year, it’s an economic juggernaut.

 #2 The Business Benefit

 Reducing paper receipts can carry a considerable cost saving long term.
 Due to a global shortage in the dye needed, the cost of thermal receipts is increasing annually, a trend set to continue until 2025.
 Many countries are already taking steps to reduce the printing of paper receipts.
-From 1 January 2023, France will ban the automatic printing and distribution of store receipts.
+During 2023, France will ban the automatic printing and distribution of store receipts.

 It’s only a matter of time before other countries follow suit.